-Buffett's hiatus from GEICO as an investor would last over the proceeding two decades, yet the Company's fortune - and later misfortunes - were never far from his mind.
-The GEICO under Graham's tenure would dissolve into a morass by the 1970's.
-The Company's unbridled growth had begun to sow the seeds of its demise.
-By 1974, the Company was reeling.
-The government had begun to legislate no-fault insurance and mandated price reductions.
-Concomitant with new regulations and inflation, the Company's underwriting executives had made a series of egregious pricing errors extending its clientele to higher risk categories.
-Inadequate provision for future claims had raised their ugly head too.
+As the 1970's began the government had begun to legislate no-fault insurance and mandated price reductions.
+Concomitant with new regulations, higher injury awards and repair inflation, the Company's underwriting executives continued to make a series of egregious pricing errors extending its clientele to higher risk, blue-collar and younger-aged categories.
+Inadequate provision for future claims raised their ugly head again.
 The Company was woefully under reserved.
 Thus began a stream of significant losses.
-In 1975, the Company lost \$126 million and \$40 million during the first half of 1976.
+In 1974 the Company reported a \$6 million loss - their first underwriting loss in 28 years.
+Matters would get worse and reach a crescendo in 1975.
+The Company lost \$126 million in 1975 and \$40 million during the first half of 1976.
 Bankruptcy was a very real risk - and the Washington, D.C. insurance commissioner was poised to declare GEICO bankrupt.
 Buffett even interceded in 1975 with a visit to then CEO Norm Gidden.
 Yet inexplicably Gidden turned a deaf ear to Buffett's entreaties and warnings.
 GEICO was on the brink of the largest insolvency in the history on the U.S. insurance industry.